 Action 5.3.2.
-Complete construction of the Central Health Services Facility by the Spring of 2010
+By April 2010, complete construction of the Central Health Services Facility

 Demolition of existing buildings is well under way, and construction of the Central Health Services Facility is expected to begin in April 2008.
-The building will be ready for occupancy by the Spring of 2010.
+The building will be ready for occupancy by April 2010.